carbon-design-system/carbon-for-ibm-dotcom-nextjs-template/README.md

 This template handles page language functionality, where the available languages are defined in `components/data/altlang.json`.
 The `Altlangs` component then generates all alternate links to be injected into the `<head>` element.

-### Digital Data Object (DDO)
+### Digital Data Object

-The Digital Data Object a flexible, customizable collection of metadata that also provides tools and services such as live chat and analytics to page authors.
+The Digital Data Object (DDO) is a flexible, customizable collection of metadata that also provides tools and services such as live chat and analytics to page authors.
 You can find more details on [Building for IBM.com](https://github.com/carbon-design-system/ibm-dotcom-library/blob/master/docs/building-for-ibm-dotcom.md).

 The template has a placeholder DDO you can define located in `pages/data/DDO.json.
 Example values shown below: